SalehShmali/Covid-JS/README.md

 ## Covid-jS
-is a web App used to classify covid-19 Patients from x-ray and ct-scans.
+web App used to classify covid-19 Patients from x-ray and ct-scans.

 This App uses tensorflowjs to load the model and get predictions and nodejs as server .